- Follow MentalWard on WordPress.com

 - Years of Living Precariously, pt VI: High Flight.
 A&U Magazine

-- Years of Living Precariously, A&U Magazine, September, 2020 Part V, “In An Instant” – the exact moment I acquired the virus, in Honolulu, August 1984
+- Years of Living Precariously, A&U Magazine, September, 2020 Part V, “In An Instant” – the exact moment of contact, Honolulu, August 1984

 - Please feel free to comment, “like” and, above all, FOLLOW, to be notified of future posts >> Thank you!